msadat50/The-line-follower-robot/README.md

 Doing the code was really hard and I was struggling a lot.
 Before writing the code I and Ellen started to write the pseudo code just to get us thinking about how the robot would work and understand it more.
 The first thing I did was searching about how to write a line follower robot code then I found a code example.
 And I found a few helpful websites where I could write the code.
 After that, I start doing a circuit base on how the line follower robot will work with Mr. H the next move was to make the sensor work, I and Mr. H start to write a code for 1 sensor then he helped me doing the writing I put 2 LEDs with it the sensor before doing it in real life I did it in tinker cad because It’s was easy to it there.
 After making the sensor one work I start working on both sensors together again Mr. H he helps me with the code and the writing.
 Doing it was so hard and challenging but I overcame it by getting help.
 Sometimes I didn’t know what I was doing wrong because this year I had a lot of trouble with wiring.
 Sometimes Mr. H used to come to my house to help me fix it.
 So the sensors were finally working after making the sensors work I started doing the Adafruit circuit thanks to Mr. H, he wrote me a code for motors and Adafruit.
 I started doing the writing I had so much trouble doing it most of the time my wiring was wrong or it was the opposite.
 I use to join Mr. Dierolf’s zoom meeting during office hours he helped me make the motors work.
 After that  Ellen finished doing the base so I started putting all the stuff into the base.
 I was still working on how to make the robot work and make it go in the line.
 I had trouble making it work.
 Me and Mr. Dierolf I start to write a new code after getting the final code done Mr. Dierolf wrote me a test code for the line follower robot to make it work.
 So the robot works but we still had trouble because one of the wheels on the motor wasn’t working so we had to check the writing and the code and everything was fine.
 We were so confused why it wasn’t working.
 Then we figured out that it was the motor speed.
 We changed and it was working.
 The only problem was the robot escaping the stop so I talked to Mr. H who said that I need to create a while loop and me and Mr. Dierolf did it and the robot was working.

+### How code works
+it read both sensors when it's high it seens the line and turns the other way.
+If both sensors go high the robot stops.
+I put comments in Arduino creator telling how the robot work.
+Thanks to Mr. Dierolf for helping.

 Things I learn during this project and how I overcame them:
 I know that doing the code for this project was the hardest thing I have faced so far.
 It was so challenging I learned more about how to code and I kind of got good at doing the code.
 I learn how to make a robot that goes in the line.
 Although this project was so hard I learned to never give up and I overcame this problem by getting help from Mr. Dierolf and Mr. H. So a big Thanks to them.